fyqphd/-Data_Engineer_Tech_Challenge_Solutions/Section_One_Data_Pipelines/README.md

   task id output_csv_files

   for sucessful applications, the data is store at the successful folder, otherwise, in unsuccessful_folder

+  file name also has a datetime tag YYYYYMMDDHH for easy tracking

 ### Pipeline Test Run Results